Additional Books of the Catholic Bible

 We should mention that the first official pronouncement of the list of Catholic books was at the Council of Trent (1500s), though they affirmed earlier less authoritative councils at Hippo (393) and Carthage (397).

 Protestants of the Reformation are credited with removing these additional seven books from the Protestant Bibles.
-Here they argued that the additional seven books were not contained in the the Hebrew Bible (the 39 books of the traditional Old Testament) and thus should not be a part of the Christian Bible.
+Here they argued that these seven books were not contained in the the Hebrew Bible (the 39 books of the traditional Old Testament) and thus should not be a part of the Christian Bible.